WeiZhiWater/DeepWater/README.md

 ## Model features
 The model is developed based on *HydroDL* (a hydrology DL model) to focus on water quality with expanding capacities:
-* handling sparse data and large data gaps
+* handling sparse water quality data and large data gaps
-* flexible splitting schemes (e.g., based on the data distribution of each basin)
+* flexible splitting scheme (e.g., based on the data distribution of each basin)
 * multi-task prediction (e.g., concentration and flux of multiple solutes)
 * model interpretability for input importance